 Introduction

-Concern over the productivity of soils and the broader environmental effects of traditional agricultural methods, particularly the tilling of soils with a plow, disk, or hoe, is developing in many parts of the world.
+Concern over the fertility loss of soils and the broader environmental impacts of traditional agricultural methods, particularly due the tilling of soils with a plow, disk, or hoe, is degrading the natural resources, especially soil and water in many parts of the world.
 Governments and farmers are now investigating alternate agricultural techniques that preserve soil structure and productivity as a result of this.
-The use of cover crops, long crop rotations, and straw mulch are all clear and growing alternatives to conservation tillage, whether it be minimum- or no-till.
+The use of cover crops, long crop rotations, and maintenance of straw mulch on soil surface are all clear and growing alternatives to conservation tillage, whether it be minimum- or no-till.
 The Food and Agriculture Organization of the United Nations (FAO), the European Conservation Agriculture Federation (ECAF), and others have recently packaged and marketed these well-known methods under the umbrella of "conservation agriculture."
-Agriculture is at a pivotal point in a time marked by problems such as climate change, depleting natural resources, and a fast-growing global population.
+Agriculture is at a pivotal point in a time marked by problems such as climate change, depleting natural resources, but essential for food supply to fast-growing global population.
 It is now more important than ever to produce enough food to support a populous planet while simultaneously preserving the fragile balance of our planet's ecosystems.
-Conservation agriculture emerges as a source of hope in this story. a strategy that offers a path to using resilient farming methods.
+Conservation agriculture emerges as a source of hope in this story, a strategy that offers a path to using resilient farming methods.
 The main objective of conservation agriculture, according to its proponents, is to maximize the use of agricultural resources (compared to conventional agriculture) by managing available soil, water, and biological resources in an integrated manner that minimizes the need for outside inputs (FAO, 2001).
 Conservation agriculture, which combines rotations with permanent soil cover (mulch) and minimal soil disturbance (no-till, NT), is a new agricultural management approach that is becoming more and more well-liked worldwide.
-Conservation agriculture, or CA, is a major change in how we perceive and engage with the agricultural landscape rather than a farming method.
+Conservation agriculture (CA), is a major change in how we perceive and engage with the agricultural landscape rather than a farming method.
 It represents a set of values that uphold equilibrium, enhance soil health, and guarantee long-term food security without endangering the environment (Sangar & Abrol, 2005).
 According to this strategy, farming methods that damage the environment and consume excessive amounts of resources must be abandoned.
 Rather, it promotes a regenerative strategy.
 The concepts, foundation, and success of conservation agriculture, as well as its worldwide influence and potential to revolutionize the agricultural sector toward a more sustainable future, will all be thoroughly examined in this chapter.
 We ask you to join us as we explore the field of conservation agriculture, where innovation and age-old wisdom combine to create a path that balances environmental health with human needs.
 Soil carbon is regarded as the "black gold" of crop production.
 According to reports, up to 78 billion metric tons of carbon dioxide were lost as a result of automation.
 (Lal, 2004).
 CA systems are widely adaptable in different ecologies (Jat et al., 2014).

 Principles of Conservation Agriculture (CA)